 In addition to swimming, Crystal Lake offers opportunities for non-motorized boating.
 With the state stocking Crystal Lake with trout twice a year, fishing is a favorite activity.
 Species surveys of Crystal Lake over the years have shown a variety of fish from bass, pumpkinseed and eel.
 The beach faces west, and late afternoons are a favorite time to experience the magic of Crystal Lake.

 With a watershed approaching 225.5 acres, and several storm drains from route 28 and adjacent roads leading into the waters, Crystal Lake also has some distress, with anoxic conditions in late summer.
-Hence, divers and water scientists will be collecting samples during the summer of 2018.
+Hence, divers and water scientists have been collecting water samples since the summer of 2018.
 Phosphorus has been migrating into Crystal Lake for years, and the data collection underway this year will help the town determine the best ways to mitigate.
 See link here Water Water Everywhere – Crystal Lake for a lovely essay on Crystal Lake by author Wendy Shreve, who wrote “If Cape Cod is my home, Crystal Lake is my picture window.”